 Never use essential oils undiluted, in eyes or mucous membranes.
 Do not take internally unless working with a qualified practitioner.
 Keep out of reach from children.

 Use essential oils with extreme caution on children, be sure you have researched the oil and that it is safe for use on kids.
-Plant Therapy clearly labels their oils "KidSafe" on the bottle if the oil can be used for children ages 2–10).
+Plant Therapy clearly labels their oils "KidSafe" on the bottle if the oil can be used for children ages 2–10.

-If applying an essential oil topically (on your skin), it is best practice to always perform a small patch test to an insensitive part of the body, use 1-2 drops in a teaspoon of carrier oil like jojoba oil.
+If applying an essential oil topically (on your skin), you may perform a small patch test to an insensitive part of the body, use 1-2 drops in a teaspoon of carrier oil like jojoba oil, read more here.

 If you are pregnant, breastfeeding, epileptic, or under a doctor’s care, consult your physician.
-For more information on oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.
+For more information on oil safety issues here.